pacnpal/pip-add/README.md

 1. **Package not found in requirements.txt**
    - The file will be created automatically
    - Existing comments are preserved
+   - Use `-f` to specify a different requirements file

 2. **Dependency conflicts**
    - Uses `>=` by default to minimize conflicts